gxshub/mopmc/README.md

 ### Built from Source

+#### Ubuntu 20.04 LTS
-This build is known to work on Ubuntu 20.04 LTS and compatible with [`Storm stable 1.8.1`](https://github.com/moves-rwth/storm/tree/3f74f3e59acfba3b61c686af01a864962d44af97).
+This build is known to work on Ubuntu 20.04 LTS
-(_Note: Other Storm versions can be incompatible._)

-#### Storm, CMake and CUDA Toolkit

-See the [Storm installation guideline](https://www.stormchecker.org/documentation/obtain-storm/build.html) for installing Storm and its dependences.
-For CMake, check its version `cmake --version`.
-Both storm and this project are built with CMake.
-Check the minimum requirement for [CMake](https://cmake.org/download/) (at least 3.16 for building Storm and 3.22 for mopmc).
-Use `cmake --version` to check the version.
-If the installed version is lower than 3.22, you must download and set up cmake manually.
+#### Storm
+MOMPC utilises a re-build of [**Storm stable v1.8.1**](https://github.com/moves-rwth/storm/tree/3f74f3e59acfba3b61c686af01a864962d44af97) as a library for parsing, model building and processing.
+A slight modification is make to Storm's source code to support model export in MOPMC.
+The modified version is included in this [fork](https://github.com/gxshub/storm/tree/mopmc-dep), which extends Storm stable v1.8.1.

+The modified storm can be built using **CMake 3.16.3**.
+Note that other version of CMake may be incompatible with Storm stable v1.8.1.

-To build Storm for our purpose, run `sudo make install -j <num_of_threads>` rather than `make build`.
+To build storm as a library, run `sudo make install -j <num_of_threads>` rather than `make`.
-This project uses `find_package(storm)` in `CMakeLists.txt` to find Storm.
+This way, this project can use `find_package(storm)` in `CMakeLists.txt` to load Storm.

+#### CUDA Toolkit

-This project uses [`FindCUDAToolkit`](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) CMake script, which is available version 3.17+, to identify the location of Cuda (as specified in the CMakeLists.txt).
+This project uses [`FindCUDAToolkit`](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) CMake script, which is available version in CMake 3.17+, to identify the location of CUDA.

 Installation of the CUDA Toolkit 12.0 (or above) is required (see the [NVIDIA CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)).